ceve/GoogleMaps-Carthage/README.md

 6. You may have to read over the GoogleMaps manual installation instructions as required frameworks may have been added.
 Compare the requirements with what is specified in the target's `Build Phases`/`Link Binary with Libraries`
 7. (Optional) - Submit a pull request so I can pick up your changes!

 This repo was forked from https://github.com/leoneparise/GoogleMaps-Carthage.
-Unfortunately, it erratically updated and the Places API has not been updated since 2.1.0.